GeetikaSh/DataScienceKnowledgeBase/Python Foundation/Tuple.md

 print(x)  # Output: 10.5
 print(y)  # Output: 20.3
 ```

-💡 **Interview Tip**: Be prepared to explain how this is useful, for example, when a function returns multiple values.

 ---

 ## Why Use Tuples in Machine Learning?

-As an aspiring ML Engineer, understanding the practical use cases for tuples is critical for interviews.

 - **Function Return Values**: Many libraries and frameworks return multiple values as a tuple.
   Example: In scikit-learn, the `train_test_split` function returns `(X_train, X_test, y_train, y_test)`.